dt32dts20/weewx_tristar/README.md

 tristar controller and pulls the major records and adds them onto the standard archive weather record as additional fields.

+I have also included an implementation of a bootstrap skin modified to have energy data associated with the weather data.
+This ends up providing a great overview of your charge status:

 ## Installation Instructions
 First, you will need to copy the TristarModbusService.py to the user directory in the standard weewx install location.
 This will add the